 Do not let the fear of grammar stop you from learning a language.
 Languages and cultures are beautiful, and the more you spend time understanding them and the people who use them, the more you appreciate our world.

-What is the reason, though, that you are looking at Punjabi nouns?
+What is the reason, though, that you are looking at nouns in the Punjabi language?
 Are you traveling to Pakistan or living in India?
 Are you constantly around this language at work and want to know more?
 We have an idea for you.
 Try out the Ling app, the language-learning gamified app.

 So, what are you waiting for?
 Try out the Ling app today.